 11. Get out of Cancun with some day trips.

 Exploring the lesser-traveled destinations in Mexico requires a little bit of planning, but it will be so rewarding.
 While it might be tempting to chill poolside all day in your all-inclusive resort, be sure to leave Cancun to explore the rest of Quintana Roo!

 - Isla Mujeres is a small yet breathtaking island just 8 miles north of Cancun.
 Upon disembarking the high-speed ferry, you’ll see a quaint town with lined with wispy palm trees and golf carts rolling by everywhere you look.
 The streets between the endless beaches are lined with charming local bars, eateries, and shops.
 Spend your afternoon relaxing by the Playa Norte beach, walking down Hidalgo Street, hanging out at the sea turtle sanctuary, or exploring the outskirts of the island in a golf cart of your own.
 You can reach Isla Mujeres by ferry or by booking a day trip on a catamaran.

-- Playa Del Carmen is an hour south from Cancun.
+- Playa Del Carmen is an hour south of Cancun.
 Here, you will find a little bit of everything —upscale villas and resorts, great shopping, and people watching on Fifth Avenue, as well as the Xaman-Ha Mayan ruins.

 - Tulum is just a bit further south from Playa Del Carmen.
 It is home to a picturesque set of Mayan ruins by the coast, as well as a good variety of boho/eco-hotels, shops, restaurants, and other things to do that you won’t want to miss.
 There are amazing cenotes near Tulum that you certainly won’t want to miss!

 12. You can do a bunch of activities without renting a car.